XijieBa/XijieBa.github.io/_pages/about.md

 **Xijie Ba**, Qin Liu*, Xiaohong Li, Jianting Ning

-- This paper proposes the first leakage-abuse attack against substring-SSE under partially-known-data settings.
-By extending the LEAP framework with a matrix-based correlation technique, we efficiently recover plaintext from encrypted suffix trees using known data fragments.
-Experiments achieve 98.32% recovery with 50% auxiliary knowledge, exposing critical vulnerabilities in existing schemes and highlighting the need for leakage-resilient designs.
+- This paper presents a leakage‑abuse attack against substring‑SSE in the partially‑known‑data setting.
+The attack extends the LEAP framework with a matrix‑based correlation technique to recover plaintext from encrypted suffix trees using known data fragments.
+Experiments recover 98.32% of the plaintext with 50% auxiliary knowledge.
+The results point to vulnerabilities in existing schemes and suggest the need for leakage‑resilient designs.
 </div>
 </div>